-La Ciutadella Ibèrica (Spain)Reopens to the Public in February 2026 After Storm La Dana Damages
+La Ciutadella Ibèrica Reopens to the Public in February 2026 after Storm La Dana Damages

 Located 60 kilometres south of Barcelona, La Ciutadella Ibèrica was excavated in the early 1980s, revealing a fortified coastal village built by the Iberian Cessetani people who inhabited the Camp de Tarragona and Penedès regions.
 Since 1992, the site has been a pioneering project in experimental archaeology, reconstructing Iron Age houses “in situ” based on archaeological records.
 The museum opened to the public in 1995 and became an early member of the Iberian Route (“La Ruta dels Ibers”), coordinated by the Museum of Archaeology of Catalonia.
 In 2007, La Ciutadella joined EXARC, the international network of archaeological open-air museums, and has participated in EU projects like liveARCH and OpenArch.

-Roof restoration in progress.
+Roof restoration in progress: new reeds in place.

 Managed by the municipality of Calafell, La Ciutadella offers educational programs for schools, families, and general visitors, including guided tours, workshops, and the annual re-enactment festival TERRA IBÈRICA, organized with the local group Ibercalafell.
 The festival brings the Iberian and other Ancient Mediterranean cultures to life through living history activities.